It is time for a new mORMot release!

 _Obj() _ObjFast()

-global functions to create avariant
+global functions to create a

 object document;_Arr() _ArrFast()

-global functions to create avariant
+global functions to create a

 array document;_Json() _JsonFast() _JsonFmt() _JsonFastFmt()

-global functions to create anyvariant
+global functions

-object or array document from JSON, supplied either with standard or MongoDB-extended syntax.
+from JSON, supplied either with standard or MongoDB-extended

 2013-12-10.
 Open Source › mORMot Framework